Lime mortar, dry or both?

 So what are the options today?

-The simplest approach is to make a mortar using a (dry) Naturally Hydrated Lime NHL and mixing with sand.
-NHL 3.5 (there are other grades) is a standard high quality lime, pre-treated to avoid slaking lime, which can be a dangerous process.
+The simplest approach is to make a mortar using a dry (Naturally) Hydrated Lime NHL and mixing with sand.
+NHL 3.5 (there are other grades) is a standard high quality lime, pre-treated to avoid slaking, which can be a dangerous process.
 NHL can now be obtained from some builders merchants or from a lime specialist such as Ty Mawr in Brecon Wales.
-This mix will then needs to have some ‘black’ introduced to darken it as it will still be very white when it dries.
+This mix will then need to have some darker sharp sand or ‘black’ introduced to darken it as otherwise it will still be very white when it dries.

-Find a black (sharp) sand such as Blaenavon Dark which is available locally (Ty Mawr) and introduce it to the mix.
+Find a brown sharp or pit-sand, a black (sharp) sand such as Blaenavon Dark which is available locally (Ty Mawr) and introduce it to the mix.
 For a darker mix substitute more Blaenavon Dark for the regular sharp sand.

 The cheapest method is to save some of the black mortar when raking out the old wall being repaired and introducing it to the mix – this often works for exterior garden walls where absolute consistency of colour is less important.
 This certainly fits with today’s ecologically friendly approach.
 As suggested above, Edwardian builders would introduce whatever came to hand – coal dust or slag from the local ironworks or in the country builders would even mix in earth.